Brawl Breaks Out At Miami International Airport, Two Men Arrested

 According to the Federal Aviation Administration, there have been 5,664 unruly passenger incidents so far this year nationwide, with 72 percent of those incidents stemming from arguments over the federal mask mandate at airports and in-flight, and many related to alcohol consumption.

-Some flight attendants are urging the government to take action.MORE NEWS: Miami Weather: Stormy Afternoon, Cold Front Arrives Overnight
+Some flight attendants are urging the government to take action.MORE NEWS: COVID-19 Testing Sites In South Florida

-“The biggest problem for flight attendants is that when there is inconsistency and communication that puts us in harm’s way because we are charged with enforcing that mask mandate,” said Sarah Nelson, International President of the Association of Flight Attendants.
+“The biggest problem for flight attendants is that when there is inconsistency and communication that puts us in harm’s way because we are charged with enforcing that mask mandate,” said Sara Nelson, international president of the Association of Flight Attendants.